Hey Arnold!: Setting

 Hey Arnold! takes place in the urban fictional American city of Hillwood.
 Creator Craig Bartlett described the city as "an amalgam of large northern cities I have loved, including Seattle (my hometown), Portland (where I went to art school) and Brooklyn (the bridge, the brownstones, the subway)"; the city also contains inspirations from Chicago, such as a baseball field called Quigley Field (a reference to the real-life Wrigley Field).
 Evan Levine of the Houston Chronicle commented on the series's "backdrop of dark streets, nighttime adventures and rundown buildings, all seen from a child's point of view."

 At the end of the episode "Road Trip", when Helga and Miriam are returning home after having car troubles en route to South Dakota, they pass a sign marking the Washington State border, implying that Hillwood is in Washington.
 The Pig War, as re-enacted in the episode of the same title, took place on the boundary between what is now British Columbia and the state of Washington.
 A bridge that leads to downtown Hillwood resembles Portland's Burnside Bridge, while Gerald's house was modeled after the Victorian houses seen in Nob Hill, Portland.
-New York City (with landmarks such as the Empire State Building, Twin Towers, and Statue of Liberty visible in the skyline) was also seen in Helga's dream in the episode "Married", presumably as a separate city from Hillwood in-universe.

 Characters

 Hey Arnold! features nine-year-old Arnold Shortman (voiced by Lane Toran; Phillip Van Dyke; Spencer Klein; and Alex D. Linz) and his neighborhood friends: Gerald Johanssen (voiced by Jamil Walker Smith), a street-smart character who generally serves as the leader of the group; and Helga Pataki (Francesca Marie Smith), a girl who bullies Arnold in order to hide the fact that she is in love with him.
 Bartlett drew inspiration from people he grew up with when creating the characters for the show.

-Arnold lives with his eccentric but loving paternal grandparents, Phil Shortman (Dan Castellaneta) and his wife Gertrude Shortman (Tress MacNeille), proprietors of the Sunset Arms boarding house, in the fictional city of Hillwood.
+Arnold lives with his eccentric but loving paternal grandparents, Phil Shortman (Dan Castellaneta) and Gertrude Shortman (Tress MacNeille), proprietors of the Sunset Arms boarding house, in the fictional city of Hillwood.
 In each episode, he helps a schoolmate or boarding house tenant in solving a personal problem or encounters a predicament of his own.
-Many episodes involve urban legends (usually told by Gerald), such as superheroes or the Headless Horseman.
+Many episodes involve urban legends (usually told by Gerald), such as superheroes or a variant of the Headless Horseman.

 Other characters include students and faculty at P.S.
 118, Arnold's school, and citizens of Hillwood.
 Certain episodes focus on the lives of supporting characters, such as the tenants of the boarding house that Arnold's grandparents own.